wormhole-foundation/wormhole/docs/protocol.md

 ### Config changes
 #### Guardian set changes

-Since we use a *TSS* (Threshold signature scheme) for VAAs, changes to the guardian list are finalized by setting a new aggregate public key that's derived from a distributed key generation ("DKG") ceremony of the new guardian set.

-This new public key is set via a VAA with the `UPDATE_GUARDIANS` action that is signed by the previous guardians.

 The guardians need to make sure that the sets are synchronized between all chains.
 If the guardian set is changed, the guardian must also be replaced on all foreign chains.
 Therefore we